laurent90git/laurent90git.github.io/research/README.md

 ---
 sort: 2
 ---
-#Research
+# Research

+My current research interests lie in the development of simulation tools and numerical methods for the study of reactive fluid flows, and also the development of high-order adaptive coupling of specialised solvers to enable accurate and efficient unsteady multiphysics simulations (e.g. conjugate heat transfer).

 ## Summary of my PhD work

-For my PhD thesis, I worked during 3 years on the subject ``Multiphysics modelling and simulation of the ignition transient in solid rocket motor''.
+For my PhD thesis, I worked during 3 years on the subject __"Multiphysics modelling and simulation of the ignition transient in solid rocket motor"__.
 This work was conducted by Prof. Marc Massot from CMAP, Ecole Polytechnique, and Joël Dupays, research enginneer at ONERA, the French Aerospace Lab.
-The final manuscript is available [here](https://www.theses.fr/2022IPPAX004), and the replay of the defense can be watched [here](https://www.youtube.com/watch?v=sHh0csPVN0M).
+The final manuscript is available [here](https://www.theses.fr/2022IPPAX004), and you can watch the replay of the defense [here](https://www.youtube.com/watch?v=sHh0csPVN0M).

 This work brought a few contributions, e.g. :
 - clarification of the mathematical nature of the model describing the burning of a solid propellant (differential-algebraic system of index 1)